HOA Violation Letter Help

 Can an HOA fine me without warning?

-Should I ignore an HOA violation notice?
+Can I use a template to respond to an HOA violation notice?

 How do I dispute an HOA violation?

 Dispute an HOA violation in writing and keep the response calm, specific, and fact-based.
 Identify what you disagree with, refer to the rule or issue being cited, and include photos or documents if they support your position.
-Avoid emotional language, personal attacks, or long explanations that create new problems.
+Avoid emotional language, personal attacks, threats, or long explanations that create new problems.

 What if the HOA violation letter is vague?